 The second issue was the desire to make our mosaic intelligent.
 It is important that participants who do not wish to activate their webcam do not become black thumbnails on the screen.
 To do this, connections are automatically updated very regularly to make room for visible participants.

-Last but not least, we had to face new challenges in terms of achievement.
+we had to face new challenges in terms of achievement.
 We have collaborated with real directors to acquire a new dynamic, to discover a new way of producing, of filming.
 It is always interesting to observe with what mastery technology knows how to adapt to human know-how.

 👀 Do you have a concrete example of the implementation of your solution?